MaaniBeigy/DescObs/README.md

 \* Note that this package is still under development.
 \* Pull requests are welcomed

-If you are an ubuntu user, you are going to need `libgsl-dev` package:
+If you are an ubuntu user, you are going to need these non-R package:
-`sudo apt install libgsl-dev`
+`sudo apt install libcurl4-openssl-dev libssl-dev libxml2-dev libgsl-dev`

 \* This package is highly inspired by `dplyr`, `SciView`, `boot`, and `MBESS`.